Helping Your High School Teen Manage Academic Pressure

 Signs of academic stress:

-Mood swings and anxiety: Irritability, increased anxiety, or emotional outbursts may indicate your teen is struggling to handle academic demands.
+• Mood swings and anxiety: Crankiness, increased anxiety, or emotional outbursts may indicate your teen is struggling to handle academic demands.

-Physical symptoms: Recurring headaches, stomach issues, or difficulty sleeping are common physical manifestations of stress management issues in teens.
+• Physical symptoms: Recurring headaches, stomach issues, or difficulty sleeping are common physical signs of stress management issues in teens.

-Declining grades: A sudden drop in performance can be a sign that your teen is facing burnout or finding it difficult to manage their workload.
+• Declining grades: A sudden drop in grades might mean your teen is burned out or struggling with their workload.

 Effective communication techniques to understand your teen’s struggles